apache/carbondata-site/src/site/markdown/troubleshooting.md

    2. For the changes to take effect, restart the Spark cluster.

-- **Title**

-  Failed to execute Concurrent Operations(Load,Insert,Update) on table by multiple workers.
+## Failed to execute Concurrent Operations(Load,Insert,Update) on table by multiple workers.

   **Symptom**